ad-freiburg/elevant/README.md

 ["A Fair and In-Depth Evaluation of Existing End-to-End Entity Linking Systems"](https://arxiv.org/abs/2305.14937) see https://elevant.cs.uni-freiburg.de/emnlp2023.

+We summarized the most important information and instructions in this README.
+For further information, please check our [Wiki](https://github.com/ad-freiburg/elevant/wiki)

 ## Docker Instructions
 Get the code, and build and start the docker container: